swinton/commit/README.md

 # Commit
 > :white_check_mark: Create a _verified_ commit with GitHub Actions

-## :warning: Warning
-This action is still in development and the experience is subject to change.
-Use at your own risk.

 ## About
 This action allows you to create a commit with GitHub Actions.
 Commits created with this actions will be marked as _verified_.